Merville, Parañaque

-Merville, officially Barangay Merville, is a barangay in Parañaque, is part of Parañaque's 16 barangays, and is part of District 2.
-It is a gated residential community in the northeast of the city, which was created on April 3, 1978 out of Barangay La Huerta under Presidential Decree No. 1325.
+Merville, officially Barangay Merville, is a barangay in Parañaque.
+It is one of Parañaque's 16 barangays and is part of the city's 2nd district.
+Featuring a namesake gated residential community, it was created on April 3, 1978 as a barangay out of barangay La Huerta under Presidential Decree No. 1325.

-Merville is bordered to the east by the city of Taguig, as well as barangays San Martín de Porres and Moonwalk, to the south are the barangays of Sun Valley and Don Bosco, and to the north is the city of Pasay.
+Merville is bordered to the east by the city of Taguig and barangay San Martín de Porres, to the west is barangay Moonwalk, to the south are the barangays of Sun Valley and Don Bosco, and to the north is the city of Pasay.